katiestar99/ansible/docs/docsite/rst/network/user_guide/cli_parsing.rst

 The ``cli_parse`` module includes the following cli_parsing plugins:

 ``native``
-  The native parsing engine built into Ansible and requires no addition python libraries ``xml``
+  The native parsing engine built into Assible and requires no addition python libraries ``xml``
-  Convert XML to an Ansible native data structure ``textfsm``
+  Convert XML to an Assible native data structure ``textfsm``
   A python module which implements a template based state machine for parsing semi-formatted text ``ntc_templates``